-It is the policy of the university to maintain an academic and employment environment free of harassment.
+It is the policy of the University to maintain an academic and employment environment free of harassment.

 Harassment by a faculty member, employee, or student is a violation of this policy and is prohibited.
-Federal and State laws are enforced by Westcliff University.
+Westcliff University is committed to upholding Federal and State laws.